EddyVerbruggen/nativescript-apple-sign-in/README.md

 ```

 ### `getSignInWithAppleState`

+> ⚠️ This does not seem to work on a simulator!

 If you want to know the current Sign In status of your user, you can pass the `user` (id) you acquired previously.